The Copper Scroll Treasure: The World's Oldest Treasure Map and Billions in Hidden Gold

 A middle position, gaining support in recent years, holds that the scroll describes a genuine attempt to hide real treasure — but treasure that was subsequently recovered by the original owners or found by others in antiquity.
 The Romans, who destroyed Jerusalem in 70 CE and conducted extensive mopping-up operations in the Judean wilderness over the following decades, would have had every incentive to search for hidden Jewish wealth.
 If the treasure was found and removed by Roman soldiers, by later Byzantine or Islamic authorities, or by local treasure hunters in the intervening centuries, the scroll would still be genuine — but the caches it describes would be long empty.

 One of the most tantalizing theories connects the Copper Scroll to the fate of the Second Temple of Jerusalem, destroyed by the Romans under Titus in August 70 CE.
 The Temple was the center of Jewish religious life and the repository of enormous wealth — donations, tithes, consecrated vessels, and precious furnishings accumulated over five centuries.
 The Roman historian Josephus, an eyewitness to the siege, described the Temple treasures in lavish detail and noted that the Romans carried away enormous quantities of gold and silver after the city fell.
 But some scholars have argued that the Temple priests, seeing the Roman advance, may have secreted away a portion of the treasure — the most sacred or most portable items — and hidden them in caches across the Judean wilderness before the city fell.
-If the Copper Scroll records these hiding places, it may be the last surviving record of the lost treasures of the Second Temple — treasures that would be of incalculable historical and religious significance, comparable in importance to the rediscovery of Pompeii or the tomb of Tutankhamun.
-The possibility that these treasures — including perhaps items associated with the Rosetta Stone era of ancient documentation or relics from the time of Atlantis-level ancient civilizations — still lie buried somewhere in the Judean hills continues to fire the imagination of archaeologists and treasure hunters alike.
+If the Copper Scroll records these hiding places, it may be the last surviving record of the lost treasures of the Second Temple — treasures that would be of incalculable historical and religious significance.

 References & Further Reading